madisonbliss24/GroceryStore_LinkedListQueue/README.md

 For each iteration or "minute" of the program, the following happens:

-•	Check to see if new customers are added to the queue (25% chance a new customer arrives at the line) <br>
+•	Check to see if new customers are added to the queue (25% chance a new customer arrives at the back of the line) <br>
 •	Customer object currently being serviced (front of the queue) is updated. <br>
 •	If the customer has been completely serviced, they are removed from the queue. <br>